raisely/cloud-function-template/README.md

 ### Testing

-This also comes with an example test so you can write and deploy code ;-)
+This also comes with an example test so you can write and deploy well tested code ;-)

 To see the tests in action, do